hjdhjd/homebridge-myq/README.md

 ## myQ garage door and other myQ-enabled device support for [Homebridge](https://homebridge.io).
 </SPAN>

-`homebridge-myq2` is a [Homebridge](https://homebridge.io) plugin to interact with myQ smart garage door openers, made primarily by Liftmaster, Chamberlain, and Craftsman, but includes other brands as well.
-You can determine if your garage door is myQ-enabled by checking the [myQ compatibility check tool](https://www.myq.com/myq-compatibility) on the myQ website.
+`homebridge-myq2` is a [Homebridge](https://homebridge.io) plugin that makes myQ-enabled devices available to [Apple's](https://www.apple.com) [HomeKit](https://www.apple.com/ios/home) smart home platform. myQ-enabled devices include many smart garage door openers made primarily by Liftmaster, Chamberlain, and Craftsman, but includes other brands as well.
+You can determine if your garage door or other device is myQ-enabled by checking the [myQ compatibility check tool](https://www.myq.com/myq-compatibility) on the myQ website.

-There are two ways to be able to control a myQ-compatible garage door opener through HomeKit:
+There are two ways to control a myQ-compatible garage door opener through [HomeKit](https://www.apple.com/ios/home):

-1. Liftmaster and Chamberlain make a hardware HomeKit bridge also called Home Bridge (not to be confused with the open source [Homebridge project](https://homebridge.io)).
+1. Liftmaster and Chamberlain make a hardware HomeKit bridge also called [Home Bridge](https://www.liftmaster.com/myq-home-bridge/p/G819LMB) (not to be confused with the open source [Homebridge project](https://homebridge.io)).
-Unfortunately, some of us have encountered issues with the hardware bridge in a real world setting, where it either stops working or hangs for extended periods of time.
-Others have encountered no issues and this solution works well.
+Unfortunately, some of us have encountered significant issues with the hardware bridge in a real world setting, where it either stops working or hangs for extended periods of time.
+That said, other users have encountered no issues and this hardware solution works well.

-2. A plugin for [Homebridge](https://homebridge.io) like this one that emulates the capabilities of a myQ bridge.
+2. A plugin for [Homebridge](https://homebridge.io) like this one that emulates the capabilities of a myQ [HomeKit](https://www.apple.com/ios/home) bridge device.

-Either solution will provide a complete solution to automating your garage door and you'll soon be automating your home with HomeKit like you always dreamed of. :)
+Either solution will provide you with robust HomeKit integration, and you'll soon be automating your myQ smart garage with the richness of Apple's HomeKit ecosystem!

 ## Why use this plugin for HomeKit myQ support?
-In a nutshell, the aim of this plugin for things to "just work" with minimal required configuration by you, the end user.
+In a nutshell, the aim of this plugin for things to *just work* with minimal required configuration by you, the end user.
 The goal is to provide as close to a streamlined experience as you would expect from a first-party or native HomeKit solution.
-For the adventurous, those granular options are, of course, available as well to support more esoteric use cases or your own unique needs.
+For the adventurous, those additional granular options are, of course, available to support more esoteric use cases or other unique needs.

-What does "just work" mean in practice?
+What does *just work* mean in practice?
 It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener or other myQ devices and inform HomeKit of those changes.
 By default.
 Without additional configuration beyond the login information required for myQ services.

-# Installation
+## Installation
 If you are new to Homebridge, please first read the [Homebridge](https://homebridge.io) [documentation](https://github.com/homebridge/homebridge/wiki) and installation instructions before proceeding.

 If you have installed the [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x), you can intall this plugin by going to the `Plugins` tab and searching for `homebridge-myq2` and installing it.